 How to pay for your MSCS degree

 Calculating the cost of a computer science master's degree is also a matter of looking into all possible funding options.
 Students enrolled in the Tufts online MSCS program fund their degrees in several ways.
 Some take out Federal or private student loans.
 Some are eligible for tuition waivers and scholarships.
 Others receive tuition assistance or reimbursement through an employer, work in research assistantships, or receive employer funding.
 And still others pay out of pocket after receiving tuition discounts.

 There are multiple scholarships open to online MSCS students at Tufts, including:

 - Alumni scholarships for students who enroll in a School of Engineering master's program after earning a bachelor's degree at Tufts.
 Alumni are eligible for graduate application fee waivers and discounted tuition rates as part of Double Jumbo Scholarships.

-- Scholarships for STEM majors from select Bridge Universities including Lafayette College, Olin College, Smith College, Union College, and Wellesley College.
-Bridge University students receive 20 percent tuition scholarships and are eligible for $1,000 merit scholarships when they submit optional quantitative GRE scores of 164 or higher.
+- Scholarships for STEM majors from select Bridge Universities: Incoming MSDS students who earned bachelor's degrees at Lafayette College, Olin College, Smith College, Union College, and Wellesley College receive 20 percent tuition scholarships.

 - Yellow Ribbon Scholarships of $5,000 annually for veterans enrolled in the School of Engineering.